-Benjamin Schwartz also hopes to partner and collaborate with international social justice organisations that focus on food waste and access to quality food on projects that blend humanitarianism and art.
+Benjamin Schwartz also hopes to partner and collaborate with international social justice organizations that focus on food waste and access to quality food on projects that blend humanitarianism and art.

 Lucile is a 26-year-old French illustrator from the Guérande peninsula.
 Fascinated by the power of images since her childhood, she started her artistic career in Berlin in 2019.
 She now works from her studio in Paris and sometimes slips away to visit the Atlantic Ocean.

-Through bright and soft colours and rounded shapes, Lucile wishes to convey a message of optimism, to make people smile, to brighten up a day and to draw attention to the importance of others and of nature.
+Through colors both bright and soft and rounded shapes, Lucile wishes to convey a message of optimism, to make people smile, to brighten up a day and to draw attention to the importance to give to others and to nature.

-Her creative techniques range from digital design to acrylic painting and ink drawing.
-As far as printing is concerned, she prefers to use traditional and ecological techniques (risography, silk-screen printing, linocut).
+Her creative techniques range from digital design to acrylic painting to ink drawing.
+As far as printing is concerned, she prefers to use artisanal and ecological techniques (risography, serigraphy, linocut).

-A well-known painter and illustrator, Martin Jarrie works for the press and publishing industry, in France and abroad.
-In 1997 he won the Grand Prize at the International Illustration Biennial in Bratislava and two special mentions at the Bologna Children's Book Fair in 2010 for Hyacinthe et Rose (ed.Thierry Magnier) and in 2012 for Rêveur de cartes (ed.Gallimard Giboulées).
+Painter and illustrator, Martin Jarrie works for the press and publishing, in France and abroad.
+In 1997 he won the Grand Prize of the International Illustration Biennial of Bratislava and two special mentions at the Bologna Children's Book Fair in 2010 for Hyacinthe et Rose (ed.Thierry Magnier) and in 2012 for Rêveur de cartes (ed.Gallimard Giboulées).
 He has been exhibited many times in France, Italy, Japan, Portugal, Switzerland and the Netherlands.
 His paintings can be seen at the Museum of Illustration in Moulins and the Museum of Hunting and Nature in Paris.

 His exhibition at the beginning of 2020 at the Belvedere Museum in the Netherlands was a great success.

-L'Imagier du vivant, his latest book, was published by Seuil Jeunesse.
-His next book "Les deux géants" will be published in October 2021 by HongFei.
+L'Imagier du vivant, his last book, was published by Seuil Jeunesse.
+His next album "Les deux géants" will be published in October 2021 by HongFei.

-The sense of belonging to the environment in which she grew up has never left her.
-She now lives in Annecy and devotes much of her illustration work to conveying her personal feeling for the mountains.
+The feeling of belonging to the environment in which she grew up has never left her.
+She now lives in Annecy and devotes much of her illustration work to conveying her personal sense of the mountains.
 She likes to draw landscapes and faces that tell stories.

-Colours are important to Clara, and traditional tools such as oil paint and pastels allow her to express herself fully.
+Colors are essential for Clara; and traditional tools such as oil paint and pastels allow her to express herself fully.

 Created in 2016 by Diane Marissal and Jérémie Leblanc, Les Canailles is a duo where the literary and artistic influences of one mix with the visual and graphic culture of the other.
-Whether it's illustrations, silkscreens or publishing, collage is at the heart of their four-handed practice.
+Whether it's illustrations, silkscreens or editing, collage is at the center of their four-handed practice.

-Cément Thoby is only 29 years old and yet he is already a virtuoso of grease pencil, coloured pencil and oil pastel...
+Cément Thoby is just 29 years old and yet he is already a virtuoso of grease pencil, colored pencil and oil pastel...

-After studying animation at the EMCA in Angoulême, he worked on large animation productions, but above all he likes to immortalise the landscapes and wild compositions that he discovers during his travels.
+After studying animation at the EMCA in Angoulême, he worked on large animation productions but above all likes to immortalize the landscapes and wild compositions he discovers during his travels.

-With his striking colours, which are closer to impressionist painting than to illustration, he likes to create a path to the unknown, a mysterious, peaceful and timeless atmosphere that makes you want to go there.
+With his striking colors, closer to impressionist painting than to illustration, he likes to create a path to the unknown, a mysterious, peaceful and timeless atmosphere that makes you want to go there.

 Virginie Cognet began her career as a fashion designer, then became an art director, before launching herself into illustration.
-Her colourful and poetic line is charged with a naive lightness.
-We find in it everything she loves: freedom, plants, gardening and books...
+Her colorful and poetic line is charged with a naive lightness.
+We find everything she loves: freedom, plants, gardening and books...

-She has collaborated with numerous women's magazines, notably Flow Magazine, but also for children's magazines, major retailers such as BHV Marais and children's fashion.
+She has collaborated with many women's magazines, including Flow Magazine, but also for the youth edition, major retailers such as BHV Marais or children's fashion.

-His paintings, mostly done in gouache, are meant to be remedies for melancholy.
+His paintings, mostly done in gouache, are meant to be remedies against melancholy.

 Sophie Brice is passionate about typography, paper and travel.
 In 2015, she discovered Amsterdam and its unique architecture.
-But where many are captivated by the colourful facades, she sees the intertwining lines.
-Fascinated by the symmetry of the buildings, she drew her first silk-screen print.
+But where many are subjugated by the colorful facades, she sees the lines that intertwine.
+Fascinated by the symmetry of the buildings, she drew her first silkscreen.

-From then on, each journey will be the subject of a graphic interpretation reflecting a keen sense of observation.
-Everything is meticulously designed to fit together and reflect the essence of the city or country illustrated.
+From then on, each trip will be the object of a graphic interpretation translating a sharp sense of observation.
+Everything is meticulously thought out to fit together and reflect the very essence of the city or country illustrated.

-Brice Postma is a graphic designer, illustrator, painter and screen printer.
+Brice Postma is a graphic designer, an illustrator, a painter and a silkscreen printer.

-Sometimes all these activities collide in his head, he is lost, he doesn't know where to turn.
-Tears are liberating, so Brice has a good cry, curls up in a corner of his studio and there, as if recharged, he comes to his senses and stakhanovises, he paints in the morning, creates virtual brushes at noon, prints in the early afternoon and draws polar bears or perhaps penguins from the end of the day until the evening.
+Sometimes all these activities telescope in his head, he is lost, he does not know where to turn.
+Tears are liberating, so Brice cries a lot, curls up in a corner of his studio and there, as if recharged, he comes to his senses and stakhanovizes, he paints in the morning, creates virtual brushes at noon, prints in the early afternoon and draws polar bears or maybe penguins from the end of the day until the evening.

-Awarded several times for her work, Beatrice Alemagna won the Society of Illustrators Gold Medal in the United States, the Association Book Award in England and the prestigious Grand Prix de l'Illustration in France in 2017 and 2018.
+Awarded several times for her work, Beatrice Alemagna won the 2017 and 2018 Society of Illustrators Gold Medal in the United States, the Association Book Award in England and the prestigious Grand Prix de l'Illustration in France.

 This self-taught, multi-awarded Tomi Ungerer fan has been living in France for twenty years.
 She has published more than thirty albums as an author-illustrator and her works have been translated all over the world.
 She has often exhibited her work at Artazart, from "petits poux" to "Un grand jour de rien".

 Elsa Martino is a young illustrator, graphic designer and art director.
-She takes on bright colours and it is by her daring tones that we immediately recognize her work.
+She assumes bright colors and it is by her daring tones that we immediately recognize her work.
 Her line is minimalist, very graphic.
-Women's silhouettes, legs, buttocks or breasts, stand out against coloured backgrounds.
-Elsa has borrowed her love of pop colours from David Hockney, one of her favourite artists.
+Women's silhouettes, legs, buttocks or breasts, stand out on colored backgrounds.
+Elsa has borrowed her love for the colors that pop from David Hockney, one of her favorite artists.

-As far as the theme is concerned, we are right in the middle of urban or street culture.
+As for the theme, we are in the middle of urban culture or street-culture.
 The young illustrator does not detail the features and faces but rather focuses on the outfits and curves of her characters.
-These drawings represent details of everyday life that 'catch her eye'.
+These drawings represent details of everyday life that "catch her eye".